B

 Once she’s found her mate, the female then deposits her eggs in the small depression of mud in the nest, and the male releases his sperm to fertilize them.
 A single nest can contain eggs from multiple females, many of them at different stages of development.

-The bowfin’s reproductive behavior differs in many respects from most other fish species.
+The bowfin’s reproductive behavior differs in many respects from that of most other fish species.
 First, it actually invests some time into caring for the young.
 Second, it’s the male rather than the female who’s responsible for the bulk of the parenting duties.
 Their duties usually consist of nothing more than watching over the newly hatched young, which make a tempting meal for other bowfins.

 Also, because the sex ratio is heavily tilted toward males (there are some three males for every female), they can be quite aggressive toward each other in the competition for mates.
 A reproductively successful male needs to be very aggressive about guarding the nest.